-- 39. Policies SS1 and SS2 require the use of sustainable materials that complement those found in the local area to achieve good design.
+- 40. Policies SS1 and SS2 require the use of sustainable materials that complement those found in the local area to achieve good design.
 Whilst balancing development proposals that achieve high quality sustainable places, it also seeks to ensure sustainability is considered as part of construction through the choice and source location of materials, as well as through ongoing sustainable design solutions of buildings.
 The former consideration seeks to ensure supplies of materials are sourced as sustainably as possible.
-Whilst this may suggest a local supply of building materials would be the optimal solution in this respect, the limitations of local materials, as identified above, would suggest it would be inappropriate for the plan to specify the use of locally quarried building stone and other minerals. - 40.
+Whilst this may suggest a local supply of building materials would be the optimal solution in this respect, the limitations of local materials, as identified above, would suggest it would be inappropriate for the plan to specify the use of locally quarried building stone and other minerals. - 41.
 Potential operations that seek to deliver a supply of local minerals, such as the large scale storage or crushing for example, should be controlled from adverse harm through policies set out in the 'Our Outstanding Environment' section of the Local Plan.
-Proposed Policy OE1 clearly requires development proposals to conserve and enhance the islands' landscape, seascape and scenic beauty unless the benefits of the proposal are demonstrated to clearly outweigh any harm. - 41.
+Proposed Policy OE1 clearly requires development proposals to conserve and enhance the islands' landscape, seascape and scenic beauty unless the benefits of the proposal are demonstrated to clearly outweigh any harm. - 42.
 Policy OE7 requires development proposals to conserve the islands designated and undesignated heritage assets.
-Policy OE3 seeks to ensure that any development proposal that has the potential to generate pollution including ground, water, noise, light or air pollution is only permitted where there would not be any impact on human health, the natural environment or general amenity. - 42.
-Policy OE2 relates to biodiversity and geodiversity and requires the conservation, protection and restoration of biodiversity including measurable biodiversity net-gains. - 43.
-The Memorandum of Understanding with Cornwall Council, as attached at Appendix C, provides for access to a supply of aggregate minerals and crushed rock supplies of Cornwall, sufficient to demonstrate access to a supply at least 10 years for crushed rock.
-The use of mainland supplies avoids the need to re-establish primary aggregate extraction on the islands.
-As identified above direct extraction would have significant adverse impacts for the tranquillity of the islands.
-This access to Cornwall's supplies together with non-traditional construction or off-site construction solutions, as advocated in the emerging Draft Local Plan, should seek to minimise the amount of aggregate required to deliver the proposed housing on the Isles of Scilly and provide for sustainable use for construction and demolition waste over the plan period.
+Policy OE3 seeks to ensure that any development proposal that has the potential to generate pollution including ground, water, noise, light or air pollution is only permitted where there would not be any impact on human health, the natural environment or general amenity. - 43.
+Policy OE2 relates to biodiversity and geodiversity and requires the conservation, protection and restoration of biodiversity including measurable biodiversity net-gains. - 44.
+The Memorandum of Understanding with Cornwall Council, as attached at Appendix C, provides for access to a supply of minerals [granite, sand and gravel] supplies of Cornwall, sufficient to demonstrate access to a supply of sand and gravel for at least 7 years; and at least 10 years for crushed rock.
+The use of mainland supplies avoids the need to re-establish primary extraction on the islands.
+As identified above direct mineral extraction would have significant adverse impacts for the tranquillity of the islands.
+This access to Cornwall's supplies together with non-traditional construction or off-site construction solutions, as advocated in the emerging Draft Local Plan, should seek to minimise the amount of aggregate and minerals required to deliver the proposed housing on the Isles of Scilly and provide for sustainable use for construction and demolition waste over the plan period.